tmikeschu/career-development-curriculum/prework/pd_prework.md

 * Reflect on organizational processes that would be useful for you in this career

 ### Directions:
-For the activities listed below, **please create a gist on GitHub to capture your reflections for each of these 3 parts.**
+For the activities listed below, **please create a gist on GitHub to capture your reflections for each of these 3 parts.
+When you're finished, email your gist to Allison at [allison@turing.io](mail:to)**

 1. Read through this post from Red Pill Programming to get a sense of the different mindsets you'll want to consider in your new career: [The Software Engineer Framework: 8 Ways to Become a Better Software Engineer](http://redpillprogramming.com/software-engineer-framework/).